EndPointCorp/end-point-blog/2023/04/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 There's more to learn about component lifecycle and [the official documentation](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/lifecycle?view=aspnetcore-7.0) does a good job in explaining it.

-### Templates
+##### Templates

-Like we discussed before, Blazor also offers a rich templating syntax via Razor.
-Which is also a hallmark in modern frontend frameworks.
+Like we discussed before, Blazor also offers a rich templating syntax via Razor, which is also a hallmark of modern frontend frameworks.
 We have conditional rendering, support for loops, interpolation of data, model binding, etc.

-### Routing
+##### Routing

 Routing is also included in Blazor and the way that it works is with the [`@page`](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/razor?view=aspnetcore-7.0#page) directive that's used on top of components like this: